dankamongmen/notcurses/USAGE.md

 // Get a human-readable string describing the running Notcurses version. const char* notcurses_version(void);

+// Cannot be inline, as we want to get the versions of the actual notcurses
+// library we loaded, not what we compile against. void notcurses_version_components(int* major, int* minor, int* patch, int* tweak);

 struct cell;      // a coordinate on an ncplane: an EGC plus styling struct ncplane;   // a drawable Notcurses surface, composed of cells struct notcurses; // Notcurses state for a given terminal, composed of ncplanes